SynBioDex/SbolStandardWebsite/content/visual-glyphs/index.md

 title: SBOL Visual Glyphs
 type: visual-glyphs
 layout: single
+subtitle: "Every glyph in the current SBOL Visual release, grouped by category.
+Click a glyph to download it."
+subnav: visual
+summary: "Every glyph in the current SBOL Visual release, grouped by category.
+Click a glyph to download it."
 ---

 SBOL Visual is built off of the latest [specification release]({{< relref "visual-specification" >}}).